 856. Louis LECONTE (LECOMTE, LECOMPTE) Sieur Dupré was possibly born on 22 August 1654 in Pouzauges (Vendée) (Pays de la Loire Region), France (have not yet found his baptismal record).
-Other sources indicate that he was born before 1643.
-However, his burial record indicates that he was about 54 years old in 1715 which would place his birth c1661 (which is definitely inaccurate).
-On the other hand, the 1681 census lists him as 27 years of age which would confirm his 1654 birth date.1770,1958,1959 On 28 April 1668, he signed a contract to travel to New France as an engagé before the notary Pierre Teuleron.
+However, his burial record indicates that he was about 72 years old in 1715 which would place his birth c1643.
+On the other hand, the 1681 census lists him as 27 years of age which would seem to confirm his 1654 birth date.1770,1958,1959 On 28 April 1668, he signed a contract to travel to New France as an engagé before the notary Pierre Teuleron.
 He was engaged by Pierre Gaigneur and signed a three-year engagement at an annual salary of 80 livres with an advance of 30 livres.
 He was to be employed by Nicolas Gauvreau as a arquebusier (gunsmith) at Québec.
-Assuming he was actually born in 1654, he was not yet 14 years of age!
 1,3029 On 28 January 1672, he was cited at Trois-Rivières although he was actually living opposite Trois-Rivières at Bécancour.
 By 1679, he was involved in trade and agriculture at Champlain.
 He was still in Champlain by 1681 because he appeared there in the census.
 He had three heads of cattle, a musket, and 18 arpents of land.
 On 26 October 1681, he purchased the Terrebonne seigneurie from Sieur André Daulier Deslandes.
 Dupré signed the purchase agreement in Quebec City before notary Pierre Duquet.
 He payed the sum of 500 livres.
 He was listed as only 27 years old.
 On 1 September 1696, Dupré entered into a trading society agreement with Paul LeMoyne de Maricourt (brother of Charles Le Moyne de Longueuil) and his wife, Marie-Madeleine DuPont de Neuville, for a period of three years.
 LeMoyne's investment included all of the funds he obtained from a company he previously held (with 5% interest) while Dupré was given the same terms for any money he invested in the venture.
 The sole obligation of Louis Leconte was to "make an inventory of all the years of the effects that will belong to a lad (?) society in order to know the loses or profits ...".
 Within a month, Dupré invested 8000 livres.
 Sadly, the company would not become successful.
 On 29 December 1703, LeMoyne's inventory of the community property he had shared with his recently-deceased wife, showed that the profits of the company amounted to 14000 livres while debts were 16710 - a loss of 1355 for each man.
 After LeMoyne died on 21 March 1704, the case was brought before the Soverign Council who ordered Dupré to pay 49917 livres with 5% interest to the succession of Paul LeMoyne.
 Our ancestor appears to have been a man of substance and was often referred to as a 'bourgeois' in various documents.
 He was buried on 13 July 1715 at Nôtre Dame in Montréal (Québec Province), Canada.1,1960 Tutorship documents were filed after his death beginning on 20 March 1716 on behalf of the children of the deceased Leconte and his surviving wife, Marie Catherine Rolland de Saint Georges.
 His estate was in succession on 28 July 1717 until 3 June 1723 in Montréal (Québec Province), Canada.
 His succession documents were quite extensive - numbering more than 250 pages.
 1961 Marie Catherine ROLLAND de SAINT GEORGES and Louis LECONTE (LECOMTE, LECOMPTE) Sieur Dupré signed a marriage contract on 1 August 1683 although it was not recorded until 4 November 1704.1770 They were married on 4 August 1683 at Nôtre Dame in Montréal (Québec Province), Canada.1,3030

 Regarding the Terrebonne Seigneurie ....Dupré appears to have been a very busy man.
 As a result, he had very little time to devote to the Seigneurie of Terrebonne.
 Between the time he purchased the seigneurie and 1701, the seigneurie was considered to be in the heart of the deadly conflicts with the Iroquois.
 As a result, very few colonists dared to locate there.
 However, in 1685, Dupré did hire a surveyor to establish the boundary of the seigneurie with the intention that he would, eventually, be able to concede land.
 After the peace treaty was signed with the Iroquois in 1701, Louis Leconte began verbally granting land to a few settlers but he neglected to legally record these concessions and failed to collect the rent on the properties.
 By 1707, there were ten settlers established along the river.
 In order to survive, they demanded that Dupré build a flour mill to ensure their sustenance.
 However, Dupré did not see profitability in the venture and, as a result, the case was turned over to New France Co-Indendant Jacques Raudot.
 Raudot found that Dupré was negligent in his duties as Seigneur of the Terrebonne seigneurie and, therefore, granted the settlers the right to build their own mill.
 Unfortunately, the settlers did not have the money necessary to build the mill.
 In late 1710, Dupré began documenting the verbal concessions he had made years earlier by formalizing the boundaries of each existing grant.
 However, the number of new grantees was almost null between 1710 and 1718 - only 2 plots of land were ceded.
 Dupré, finally, built a flour mill in 1714 (although another source indicates that it could have been built under the guidance of his widow shortly after his death), but, sadly, Louis Leconte did little more to establish the seigneurie such as building a road, rectory or chapel.
 Therefore, the colonists had to worship at Lachenaie and the chapel of Saint-François-de-Sales located on the eastern tip of Île Jesus.